-ALTERNATIVE 1 DO NOTHING ALTERNATIVE 2 BRIDGE REHABILITATION Baseline for comparative purposes.
-Would lead to catastrophic failure.
-The completion of major repairs to elements identified as being deficient.
-Could extend the useful life of the bridge.
-ALTERNATIVE 3: BRIDGE REPLACEMENT Option 3A: Replacement with a single lane bridge Option 3B: Replacement with a two-lane bridge Option 3C: Replacement with a structure suitable for recreational purposes (non-vehicular) ALTERNATIVE 4 ALTERNATIVE 5
+ALTERNATIVE 2 BRIDGE REHABILITATION Would lead to catastrophic failure. mpletion of major repairs to its identified as being deficient. extend the useful life of the bridge.

-BRIDGE REMOVAL
+ALTERNATIVE 3: BRIDGE REPLACEMENT

+Option 3A: Replacement with a single lane bridge Option 3B: Replacement with a two-lane bridge

+Option 3C: Replacement with a structure suitable for recreational purposes (non-vehicular)

-- Road would be closed with turn-around opportunities provided at each side. - Considers that the bridge carries a low to 'significantly' low traffic volume.
+ALTERNATIVE 4 BRIDGE REMOVAL ALTERNATIVE 5 BRIDGE RETENTION & ADAPTATION Road would be closed with turn-around opportunities provided at each side.
+Considers that the bridge carries a low to 'significantly' low traffic volume.
+Continued use of the bridge in-situ for non-vehicular use.
+Adaptations for active transportation purposes (i.e. walking and biking).